utherp0/workshop4/README.md

 For the advanced course there are some Operator pre-requisites that are installed using an Ansible playbook - please check the documentation and the playbooks directory of the repo for details

+When running a remote session it is highly advised to have two additional applications running on the Cluster for communications with the attendees.
+These are as follows, with instructions on how to set them up:

+1: Etherpad

+Log on as a Cluster Admin

+Create a project using 'oc new-project etherpad'

+oc new-app mysql-persistent --param MYSQL_USER=ether --param MYSQL_PASSWORD=ether --param MYSQL_DATABASE=ether --param VOLUME_CAPACITY=4Gi --param MYSQL_VERSION=5.7

+Wait until the MySQL pod is running (watch for the deployment to finish)

+oc new-app -f https://raw.githubusercontent.com/wkulhanek/docker-openshift-etherpad/master/etherpad-template.yaml -p DB_USER=ether -p DB_PASS=ether -p DB_DBID=ether -p DB_PORT=3306 -p DB_HOST=mysql -p ADMIN_PASSWORD=secret

+Once the etherpad Pod is running, switch back to the UI - go to the project etherpad, Networking/Routes

+Click on the Route

+Click on 'New Pad'

+Remove all text from the Pad

+Copy and paste the text below into the pad:

+-------------------------- (not this line)
+Welcome to OpenShift DevEx Labs

+Please choose an untaken username from below and type your name next to it to claim it.
+Once you have a username you can use the labs.

+The labs are reachable at INSERTCLUSTERURL

+Documentation for the labs is at INSERTDOCSHERE (add an extra line for the Innovation docs if needed)

+Also please join the Rocketchat at INSERTROCKETCHATURL - you will have to create an account.
+Once there join the #support channel where you can raise any issues or problems with the labs.

+user1
+user2
+user3
+user4
+user5
+user6
+user7
+user8
+user9
+user10
+user11
+user12
+user13
+user14
+user15
+user16
+user17
+user18
+user19
+user20
+user21
+user22
+user23
+user24
+user25
+user26
+user27
+user28
+user29
+user30

+[Red Hat]
+user80
+user81
+user82
+user83
+user84

+--------------------- (not this line)

+Change the cluster URL in the Pad to the Cluster URL you are running on.

+2: Rocketchat

+Log onto the Cluster as a Cluster Admin user

+In the Administration view go to 'Projects'

+Hit Create Project and create a project called 'chat'

+Click on 'Operators/OperatorHub'

+In the search box type 'rocket'

+Click on the Rocketchat Operator

+Click 'Install'

+In Installation Mode chamge the target to 'A specific namespace on the cluster'

+Select 'chat' in the project pulldown

+Hit 'Subscribe'

+Once the Operator status changes to 'Succeeded' click on the Rocketchat Operator

+In the Operator Overview click on the subheading 'Rocketchat'

+Click on 'Create Rocketchat'

+Leave the YAML as is and hit 'Create'

+Switch back to the topology view of the Developer viewpoint

+Wait until all the Pods report blue and running (three of them)

+Click on the URL icon (top right) of the Quick Start Pod

+When Rocketchat renders create an admin user of your choice

+Enter organisation information of your choice

+On step 3 set the Server name to 'devex' and the type to 'Community'

+On step 4 choose 'Keep standalone'

+You will now get a Rocketchat with the channel #general

+Select the icon for 'Create New' and create a channel called #support - set it to public, not private

+Add some text for the welcome to the #general and #support

+Copy the URL for the Route (minus the subdirectories) and go back to the Etherpad and paste it in there

+3: Create a Short URL for the landing page on Etherpad

+Go back to the UI for the Cluster (as Cluster Admin)

+In Projects choose etherpad

+Go to Networking/Routes

+Hit 'Create Route'

+Set the name to secureetherpad

+Set the service to 'etherpad' (not MySQL)

+Set the target port to 9001

+Click the 'Secure Route'

+Set TLS Termination to 'Edge'

+Scroll down and hit create

+Copy the 'Location' field (with the https://whatever)

+In the short URL generator of your choice use this to get a short URL - this is the landing page for the attendees.